elgrove/elgrove/README.md

 ### Hello, I'm Aaron 👋

-🐍  I make websites with Python and JavaScript, and love tinkering with linux servers
+🐍  I make websites with Python and JavaScript, and love tinkering with Linux servers at home and in the cloud

 🚢  I just shipped the first release of [These Times](https://news.elgrove.xyz), a newsreader with articles from paywalled sites